juliourena/100DaysOfBlueTeam/README.md

 -	Network Event Collection
 - Threat Hunting
 -	Vulnerability Management
--	IDS / IPS
 - Threat Intelligence

-Other things of interest:
--	Honeypots

 ## Lab Building & Automation
 If you are planning to learn something you need to do it, you need to see it working and failing, understanding the theory is necessary, but you also need to practice.
 I spent a lot of days learning automation and it was one of the things I love the most from this journey.